 - Tie with a ribbon to secure each end.

-- Start with the center of the ribbon on the top of the present (seam side at the bottom), then place the equal halves around the gift, crossing them over on the seam side of the gift, then bringing the two halves up on the opposite side of the gift to which they’ve already been.
+- Start with the center of the ribbon on the top of the present (seam side at the bottom), then place the equal halves around the gift, crossing them over on the seam side of the gift, then bring the two halves up on the opposite side of the gift to which they’ve already been.

 - Tie a knot at the top, ensuring you pull it as tight as possible before securing a second knot.